crebain/crebain/README.md

 This is *my* special place.
-Mostly incomplete code and bugs.
+Mostly incomplete projects, bad code and lots of bugs.
 Abandon all hope ye who enter here.